zhehaowUNC/Shell-Replica/README.md

 # Tar Heel Shell Development Project

 This project entails the construction of a simplified "Tar Heel" shell interface which is aimed at executing basic system operations and changing directories.
 It presents an engaging venture into system-level programming, offering a practical exploration of system-related library functions.
-Through this project, you'll gain a sense of achievement as you realize the potential to build a fundamental tool you interact with regularly.

 ## Project Structure
 The project comprises four integral files: